-Open licensing framework
+Open licensing for data

-A summary of Creative Commons licenses:
+A summary of Australian Creative Commons licenses:

 Creative Commons Licenses explained [3.35 min]

 The process of assigning a Creative Commons licence to research data is usually straightforward.
 It is up to the copyright owner (also sometimes called the ‘rightsholder’) to determine which type of licence should be assigned.
 In some cases, copyright will be owned by the creator (e.g. the researcher), while in others, it will be owned by their employer (e.g. University).

 Preference should be given to assigning the least restrictive licence possible.
 This will maximise opportunities for data reuse, collaboration and ensure proper attribution.

 When reusing licensed data, it may only be used in the way permitted by the licence.
 Where no licence has been assigned, contact the data owner (rightsholder) for permission.